 For more information about these and other assistance services for unemployed individuals, visit the Additional Resources page.

 Potential Maximum Weeks of Benefits Provided

-Federal extensions of unemployment benefits first became available in California in June 2008 and since then a total of more than $41 billion in extension benefits have been paid in the state.
-Once offering up to 73 additional weeks of unemployment after someone ran out of their regular up to 26 weeks of state-provide benefits, federal extensions will now provide up to 37 additional weeks of benefits.
+Federal extensions of unemployment benefits first became available in California in June 2008.
+Once offering up to 73 additional weeks of unemployment after someone ran out of their regular up to 26 weeks of state-provide benefits, federal extensions expired at the end of 2013.

-The following chart is a breakdown of the federal extension benefits and the total maximum weeks of unemployment benefits available in California.
-The total number of potential maximum weeks of benefits available depends on when your regular UI claim and extensions are filed.
+The following chart is a breakdown of the federal extension benefits and the total maximum weeks of unemployment benefits that have been available in California.
+The total number of potential maximum weeks of benefits available depend on when your regular UI claim and extensions were filed.

 |Feb 19, 2012 –

 May 6, 2012